This Chapter is devoted to the all-important Christoffel symbol, an object that captures the

 the Christoffel symbol of the second kind.
 However, we see no need to make this distinction

-since we treat systems related by index juggling as different manifestations of the same objects.
+since we treat systems related by index juggling as equivalent objects.
+Finally, note that in other

 12.3.3An explicit expression for the Christoffel symbol